 Engagement Rate

-Modern analytics platforms track interactions such as scrolls, clicks, and shares to calculate engagement rate.
+Modern Analytics platforms track interactions such as scrolls, clicks, and shares to calculate engagement rate.
 Engagement metrics signal how users interact with your website content, replacing outdated metrics like bounce rate.

 Click-Through Rate (CTR)